Characterization of a quantum bus between two driven qubits: Steady state of the dressed qubit

 The steady state may be computed from the quantum master equation~\eqref{eq:QME} by setting $\dot{\hat{\rho}}=0$.
 Transforming the Lindblad operators into the dressed-qubit basis and restricting to the relevant subspace, the equation reduces to a linear system for the density matrix elements, allowing for a closed-form solution.

 We first examine the steady state of a dressed qubit in the absence of coupling to the harmonic oscillator $g=0$.
-In this case, the $|0,n=1\rangle$ state is decoupled from the states with $n=0$, meaning its associated coefficients vanish.
+In this case, the $|0,n=1\rangle$ state is decoupled from the states with $n=0$, so the steady state will only depend on $|1,n=0\rangle$ and $|0,n=0\rangle$.
 For weak damping $\gamma_q\ll\Omega_R$, taking the $\gamma_q\rightarrow 0^+$ limit, the density matrix describing the steady state simplifies to

 where we have omitted the harmonic oscillator's quantum number for simplicity.
 Equation~\eqref{eq:stationary_decoupled} describes a qubit in a maximally mixed state.
-The qubit dressing symmetrises the $|0\rangle$ and $|1\rangle$ states (and, more generally, all pure states), causing them to decay into an equidistant maximally mixed state.
+The qubit dressing symmetrizes the $|0\rangle$ and $|1\rangle$ states (and, more generally, all pure states), causing them to decay into an equidistant maximally mixed state.

 Next, we analyze a dressed qubit coupled to a harmonic oscillator.
 In the dispersive regime $g\ll|\Delta_R|$.
 Moreover, we consider weak damping rates satisfying $\gamma_q,\gamma_h \ll g$.
 Expanding the closed-form solution to zeroth order in the ratio of the damping rates to $g$ and subsequently to second order in $g$, the elements of the density matrix become